mozilla/anodejsholidayseason/localization.md

 The following are just a few examples of localization:
 * Providing copy translated into a specific regional variation of a language
 * Rendering a screen right to left for a given language
-* Bullet proofing designs to accomodate more or less text
+* Bulletproofing designs to accomodate more or less text
 * Naming things or providing graphics that resonate with a local audience

 In this series of posts, I'm going to cover some technical aspects of how to localize a Node.js service, as well as some more general techniques that work regardless of the technology.

 I'll be using the terms L10n (<b>L</b>ocalizatio<b>n</b>) and <b>I</b>nternationalizatio<b>n</b>, becuase we love our acronyms, right?
+[This is basically an intro to the series with too much copy]

 ## i18n-abide

-The Mozilla Persona service is a Node.js based service localized into X locales.
+Mozilla Persona is a Node.js based service localized into X locales.
 To accomplish this, it uses the following modules

 * i18n-abide
 * jsxgettext
 * gobbledygook

+### Goals
+We created these modules, to meet the following goals
+* Work well with existing Mozilla L10n community
+* Pure JS toolkit

-i18n-abide is the most important module from a developer's perspective.
-Let's walk through adding it to your service.
+i18n-abide is the main module you'll use to integrate translations into your own service.
+Let's walk through how to add it.

 For the sake of examples, we'll assume an Express website and EJS templates.